Weight Loss Resources

 As well as the actual amount of calories burned during exercise – studies have shown that sustained, high-intensity exercise makes you burn more calories for several hours afterwards.

-Try 30 minute sessions of heart rate raising exercise, such as vigorous walking, step aerobics, jogging or swimming, 3-4 times a week.
+Try 30 minute sessions of heart rate raising exercise, such as vigorous walking, step aerobics, jogging, cycling or swimming, 3-4 times a week.

 There is some evidence to suggest that eating small, regular meals will keep your metabolism going faster than larger, less frequent meals.
 There are two reasons why meal frequency may affect your metabolism.
 Firstly, levels of thyroid hormones begin to drop within hours of eating a meal, and metabolism slows.
 Secondly, it may be that the thermogenic effect of eating several small meals is slightly higher than eating the same amount of calories all at once.